deeprave/wagtail-cmspage/docs/CMSPAGE.md

 Include files are used in the CMSPage templates using the standard Django syntax, {% include ... %}.
 Instead of using a string literal, the include tag uses a variable that is set in the context by the CMSTemplateMixin.
-Do not specify the extension of the template file; this is added by default.
+Don't specify the extension of the template file; this is added by default.

 For example:

 ```